GaGandour/Go-Pregel/lab-for-students.md

 Every algorithm inside the `/graphs/` folder has files named `graph1.json`, `graph2.json` and so on.
 The last graph is the one that has the highest number.

 ### The Levels

+#### Level 0 (Very Easy)

+Implement the Single Source Shortest Path (SSSP) algorithm in Go-Pregel, and then test the algorithm on the given graphs.
+The solution is in the [pregel_writing_guide.md](https://github.com/GaGandour/Go-Pregel/blob/main/pregel_writing_guide.md) file.

 #### Level 1 (Easy)

 Choose between one of the following algorithms: